williaml4292/sep-10-freedom-project/tool/learning-log.md

 * There doesn't seem to be anything for making presets for categories.
 * Categories probably just bring all the posts under a certain category together.
 Example: food > informative > personal-information > something-else.
-* Summary: Just give the same category to each post that are under a certain label; example: informational; css; html; javascript, etc.
+* Summary: Just give the same category to each post that is under a certain label; example: informational; css; html; javascript, etc.
 * Inside of `font-matter`.
 #### 3/18/25
 * THEMES